 For our adventure, we taped coffee filters down to plastic covered cardboard (one of the moms had these on hand from a recent purchase.
 Taping these down to the high chair tray would work great too).
 Gave the boys a couple of markers each to color the filters.

-Dylan surprised me by having very little interest in this coloring portion.
+My son surprised me by having very little interest in this coloring portion.
 He did a couple scribbles on two of his filters and went off to play with toys.
 I scribbled on the remaining filter so we’d have something to paint later.
 The other two boys really got into this part though and had quite colorful creations.
 When the “paint” (i.e., water in a little bowl) and brushes came out, they all got excited and had a great time.
-As you can see, Dylan was very serious about this process.
-Well, until he and his buddies figured out how to fling water. 😉
+As you can see, he was very serious about this process.
+Well, until he and his buddies figured out how to fling water.
+Then it was an entirely new game!

 Find more Valentine’s Day inspiration here.